Spectral measures and dominant vertices in graphs of bounded degree: The case of finite graphs

+The next corollary shows the relationship between our terminology of dominant vertices and that of null vertices of other authors.
 Let $\xi \in \ell^2(V)$ be an eigenvector of $A$ of some eigenvalue $\lambda$.
 A vertex $v \in V$ is a \textbf{null vertex for the vector} $\xi$ if $\xi(v) = 0$.
 A vertex $v \in V$ is a \textbf{null vertex for an eigenvalue} $\lambda$ if it is a null vertex for any eigenvector of eigenvalue~$\lambda$.
 Null vertices occur in the description of nodal domains for eigenvectors of $A$, see~\cite{BiLS--07}.
 The terminology is also used in~\cite{AkGM--13}.